jitsi-contrib/prosody-plugins/event_sync/README.md

 If JWT token auth is used, `name`, `email` and `id` from the user context is also included in the JSON payload for occupant data.

+For anonymous/guest meetings there is no JWT, so this user context is empty.
+If `include_presence_fallback` is enabled, the occupant's `name` and `email` are then taken from their MUC presence (the display name and email set on the prejoin screen) for any field the token did not provide.
+These presence values are user-controlled and therefore untrusted, so this fallback is disabled by default.

 ## Events

 ### muc-room-created